JetBrains/kotlin-web-site/pages/roadmap.md

 4. It lists some things that are postponed and will NOT get the team’s attention in the nearest future.
 5. Nothing is set in stone, we will adjust our priorities as we go and update the roadmap approximately every three months.

-If you have any questions or feedback about the roadmap or the items on it, feel free to post them to YouTrack tickets or in the [#kotlin-roadmap](https://kotlinlang.slack.com/archives/C01AAJSG3V4) channel of Kotlin Slack ([request an invite](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up?_ga=2.60878444.1901676095.1599823213-394965905.1588600024)).
+If you have any questions or feedback about the roadmap or the items on it, feel free to post them to [YouTrack tickets](https://kotl.in/issue) or in the [#kotlin-roadmap](https://kotlinlang.slack.com/archives/C01AAJSG3V4) channel of Kotlin Slack ([request an invite](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up?_ga=2.60878444.1901676095.1599823213-394965905.1588600024)).

 ## Key priorities

 The goal of this roadmap is to give you a big picture.
-Here’s a list of our key priorities, i.e. the areas we are investing the most effort into:
+Here’s a list of our key priorities – the areas we are investing the most effort into:

 - **Fast turnaround**: making the change-test-debug cycle really fast.
 - **New compiler**: a rewrite of the Kotlin compiler optimized for speed, parallelism, and unification.
 Later we will also work on pluggability.